 After Netanyahu gave the order to ramp up the expulsion of this community of 40,000 at 40 times the previous pace, this issue started to get some traction internationally.
 But for years, the mainstream media avoided it altogether; Throughout the 2010s, Sheen was one of the only journalists reporting on this community and the treatment they receive inside Israel and outside its borders.
-Sheen exposed in a series of shocking articles that black lives have come to matter so little in Israel, that at one point the country’s criminal gangs realized that they could kidnap refugees in broad daylight off the streets of Tel Aviv and traffick them back to Africa, where they were then tortured for ransom money – and Israeli authorities would do nothing to stop them.
+Sheen exposed in a series of shocking articles that a decade ago, criminal gangs realized that they could kidnap refugees in broad daylight off the streets of Tel Aviv and traffick them back to Africa, where they were then tortured for ransom money – and Israeli authorities would do nothing to stop them.

-AFRICAN JEWS: While a second African community in Israel – Jewish citizens of Ethiopian origin – has received slightly more press coverage internationally, that coverage is often filtered through what community activists call the state's "savior narrative" that inverts history on its head.
-Sheen has produced some of the only English-language reportage on the community’s protests against state racism in recent years.
-Chief among these was his epic article Operation African Wild Ass, which revealed that in fact, successive Israeli governments had for decades purposely prevented the entry of Ethiopian Jews – actual black people – even while it permitted entry to Ethiopian donkeys – non-human animals.
+While Jewish citizens of Ethiopian origin have received slightly more press coverage internationally, that coverage is often filtered through what community activists call the state's "savior narrative" which inverts history on its head.
+Sheen has produced some of the most in-depth English-language reportage on the community’s protests against state racism in recent years.
+Chief among these was Sheen's long read for Ventures Africa, Operation African Wild Ass, which revealed that for decades, successive Israeli governments purposely prevented the entry of Ethiopian Jews – actual black people – even while it permitted entry to Ethiopian donkeys – non-human animals.

-AFRICAN HEBREWS: A third African community in Israel, almost entirely invisible to the media, is African Hebrew Israelites, African Americans who immigrated to the country in the 1970s and 80s.
-In 2015-6, Sheen investigated the death of a daughter of the community, Toveet Radcliffe, the first African-American to die while serving in the Israeli army.
-Sheen’s published reports proved that her death was not a suicide – as the army had claimed in its official report – but rather, was a murder, executed by a fellow soldier, and covered up by army brass.
+A third African community in Israel is the African Hebrew Israelites, African Americans who immigrated to the country in the 1970s and 80s.
+Sheen investigated the death of a daughter of the community, Toveet Radcliffe, the first African-American to die while serving in the Israeli army.
+His published reports proved that her death was not a suicide – as the army had claimed in its official report – but rather, a murder, executed by a fellow soldier, and covered up by army brass.
 In 2017, on the basis of evidence uncovered by Sheen, the Israeli army ordered a reexamination of the Radcliffe case – the first time that this occurred in over three decades.
 The latest on the case.

-In 2017, Sheen was named a Human Rights Defender by the Ireland-based Front Line Defenders, making him the only person in Israel to receive that honor in a decade.
+In 2017, Sheen was named a Human Rights Defender by the Ireland-based Front Line Defenders.
 At the organization’s 2017 Platform in Dublin, Sheen spoke about the media landscape in Israel*Palestine, and called for the creation of Jewish-Arab ethnically-integrated media outlets – where none currently exist.
 In 2018, Sheen received funding from the New Israel Fund, and in 2019, Sheen received a grant from the Rory Peck Trust, a UK-based fund for freelance journalists.

 Sheen's website is www.davidsheen.com and he tweets from @davidsheen.

-You can contact him by email at realdavidsheen [at] gmail [dot] com.
+You can contact him by email at d [at] davidsheen [dot] com.